Ajaingithub/RShiny_CoV2/README.md

 # RShiny_CoV2
 Develop the RShiny Web Database for scCITESeq in Aging for SARS-CoV-2.

-This is user friendly website even for person with zero coding experience
+This is user friendly website works for the user with no coding experience

 The website divided into 4 different tabs: